NASCAR promises drivers safety changes on new car for 2023

 “No one from NASCAR is strapping in and going and feeling these hits.
 I’ve always said, ‘All right, go strap in this thing and go wreck it at 160 (mph) with the old car and then go wreck this new one at 160 and you tell me how you feel after the hit.’
 You’re gonna know it’s harder.
 That’s what it’s designed for, but some of the medium impacts feel way harder than the last car, for sure.”

-And yet Blaney said doesn’t allow himself to think about his safety when he gets inside his Ford.

-Kevin Harvick, one of the more vocal veterans about the Next Gen car, said very little as he left the meeting.
-He was penalized this week for an illegal modification found on his Talladega car, and NASCAR has denied the penalty was retribution for his comments.
+Kevin Harvick, one of the more vocal veterans about the Next Gen car, was penalized this week for an illegal modification found on his Talladega car.
+NASCAR has denied the penalty was retribution for his comments.

+After qualifying, Harvick said he wasn’t convinced he wasn’t being targeted by NASCAR but vowed not to stay silent.
+He said the NASCAR meeting was “a good step in communication” but cautioned that “actions are a lot louder than words.”

+Asked specifically if he felt safe in the Next Gen, Harvick acknowledged this year’s car carries more risk to the drivers than previous models and that three drivers are sidelined is the proof.
+Harvick, who was thrust into the Cup Series in 2001 when Dale Earnhardt was killed on the final lap of the season-opening Daytona 500, indicated NASCAR is at a critical juncture with safety.

 Drivers and teams are clearly fed up with NASCAR.
 In an extraordinary move Friday, representatives of some of NASCAR’s top teams said the sport business model is broken and they must come to a new revenue sharing agreement with the league for team stability.